-Central tenets of the project including new research, exhibition results, choreography, curriculum, documentary short, and policy recommendations has been presented at various international institutions including the Office of the United Nations High Commissioner for Human Rights in (Geneva), Council of Europe (France), European Court of Human Rights (France), United Nations Twelfth Session of the Forum on Minority Issues, and in conversation with colleagues from the United Nations Educational, Scientific and Cultural Organization (UNESCO) working in Geneva and Paris.
+Key elements of the project—ranging from original research and exhibition results to choreography, curriculum design, a short documentary, and policy recommendations—have been presented at major international institutions.
+These include the Office of the United Nations High Commissioner for Human Rights (Geneva), the Council of Europe and the European Court of Human Rights (France), the United Nations Forum on Minority Issues (Twelfth Session), and in dialogue with colleagues at UNESCO in both Geneva and Paris.

 Movements/Groovemetns Our Mothers, a component of Urban Stomp, is an interactive experience that invites audiences to a show-and-tell happening of the movements and songs our mothers, chosen-mothers, caregivers, or matriarchs have given us.
 These gestures, dances, rhythmic phrases, and sounds inspired by the women in our lives are technologies for thriving.
 They help us tell intergenerational stories of possibilities of living in a world where everyone might experience defiant joy unapologetically.
 Using layered rhythms as a guide, people can tell/show their stories in groups or individually.
 Sessions include the act of witnessing, active listening or watching others' movement stories.
 Drawing and journaling add additional ways for people to experience and share their movement stories based on abilities.
 These interactive workshops challenge, offer comfort, and value the different experiences of family.
 They challenge the status quo of motherhood by honoring the different ways people receive and experience family.
 Supported by Rutgers University’s Paul Robeson Galleries beginning early 2023, the curatorial project includes a teaching artist professional development series, community visual arts project, and interactive anthropology of dance courses that center multi-generational storytelling.
 The series is in partnership with several community stakeholders, including New Jersey Performing Arts Center.